 Continuous innovative strategy

-KAGOME Australia (Kagome) hold the title of Australia’s largest tomato processing company.
+KAGOME Australia (Kagome) hold the title of Australia's largest tomato processing company.
 Based in Echuca Victoria, they have also diversified into other produce including carrot, beetroot, pear and apple.
-As they strive for sustainability, they looked to the Entrepreneurs’ Programme to help them innovate.
+As they strive for sustainability, they looked to the Entrepreneurs' Programme, an Australian Government initiative which is funded and supported by the Australian Government, to help them innovate.